Gemy2050/faq-accordion-card/README-template.md

 Users should be able to:

+- Complete each step of the sequence
+- Go back to a previous step to update their selections
+- See a summary of their selections on the final step and confirm their order
-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page
-- Hide/Show the answer to a question when the question is clicked
+- Receive form validation messages if:
+  - A field has been missed
+  - The email address is not formatted correctly
+  - A step is submitted, but no selection has been made

 ### Screenshot